BuildCircle/databricks-kata/README.md

 Welcome to the StreamFlix technical assessment!

 ## Scenario
 **StreamFlix** is a fictional video streaming service.
 We are looking to better understand our Monthly Recurring Revenue (MRR) and Churn rates.
-You have been given a raw dbt project and access to our raw data dumps.
+You have been given a raw databricks workspace  and access to our raw data dumps.

 ## The Data
 You will find three CSV files in the `/` directory: